cemeiq/Primero1/README.md

 10. All the web, android and amazon apps made mobile responsive for all screen sizes.
 11. Certain features of some activities removed and adjusted for small children
 12. Extensive documentation of the project

+###Steps on how to use the Primero1 web and android app

 ### Internal URLs
 All internal URLs are referenced through absolute paths and not relative paths.